d0nut-dev/spotxtract-t/README.md

 # spotxtract-t

-Create the folders and downloads all your spotify playlists trough [savify](https://github.com/LaurenceRawlings/savify).
+Create the folders and downloads all your spotify playlists trough [spotify-downloader](https://github.com/spotDL/spotify-downloader).

-_Before using make sure to install savify and setup your env variables:
+_Before using make sure to install spotdl and setup your spotify credentials._
-  export SPOTIPY_CLIENT_ID="<your client id>"
-  export SPOTIPY_CLIENT_SECRET="<your client secret>"_